dotnet/MQTTnet/README.md

 Further projects using this project can be found under https://github.com/dotnet/MQTTnet/network/dependents.

 If you use this library and want to see your project here please create a pull request.

+## Code of Conduct

+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

+## .NET Foundation

+This project is supported by the [.NET Foundation](https://dotnetfoundation.org).